 - 5. How does the juvenile court process work?

-- 6. What are the juvenile court penalties in Las Vegas, NV?
+- 6. What are the penalties?

 - 7. What are the juvenile jails in Nevada?

-- 8. Can juvenile records be sealed in Las Vegas, NV?
+- 8. Can juvenile records be sealed?

 - 9. What if my child is on parole or probation in Nevada and we move to another state?

-1. What is juvenile court in Las Vegas, Nevada?
+2. What is juvenile court in Las Vegas, Nevada?

-Juvenile court is like criminal court for children in Nevada.
-But instead of charging the kids with crimes, juvenile court alleges them of “being delinquent” or “in need of supervision.”
+Juvenile court in Nevada is like a criminal court for children who allegedly violated the law while under 18 years old.
+Though instead of charging the kids with crimes, juvenile court alleges them of being either

-2. Can children be charged as adults in Las Vegas, Nevada?
+3. Can children be charged as adults?